kurtosis-tech/kardinal-playground/README.md

 ## ⏩ Whats Next?

 We are working with a small but selective set of initial users, join the beta [here](https://kardinal.dev/).
+Or even better email us at `hello@kardinal.dev`.

 ## Issues